 One of the most well-respected coaches in the country, Frye brought South Carolina its first team NCAA championship in any sport when his women's team captured the 2002 NCAA Outdoor Championship crown.
-Frye is a three-time United States Track Coaches Association (USTCA) National Coach of the Year, taking home the 1999 and 2002 women¹s outdoor honors and the 1999 men's indoor honors.
+Frye is a three-time United States Track Coaches Association (USTCA) National Coach of the Year, taking home the 1999 and 2002 women's outdoor honors and the 1999 men's indoor honors.
 In taking home the men's indoor and women's outdoor coach of the year honors in 1999, he became the first person in the history of the USTCA to win the award indoors and outdoors in the same year.
 In 2001, he earned the prestigious Nike Coach of the Year award and was also named the 1997 USOC Track & Field Coach of the Year.
 Frye is also a three-time SEC Coach of the Year with the honor coinciding with his three women's outdoor conference championships in 1999, 2002 and 2005.

-During his tenure at South Carolina, Frye has coached 12 SEC Athletes of the Year, the most recent being Erica Rucker, who was named the 2012 SEC Freshman Runner of the Year (indoor).
+During his tenure at South Carolina, Frye has coached 13 SEC Athletes of the Year, the most recent being Jeannelle Scheper, who was named the 2015 SEC Scholar-Athlete of the Year (outdoor).
 He has also coached five national athletes of the year in Hastings (2007-overall), Demetria Washington (2002-indoor), Lashinda Demus (2002-overall), Terrence Trammell (2000-outdoor) and Miki Barber (2000-outdoor).
 Demus was acknowledged by Track & Field News while the United States Track & Field & Cross Country Coaches Association (USTFCCCA) honored the other four recipients.

-On the women's side, Frye's teams have placed in the top 10 nationally outdoors in all but five of his seasons at Carolina.
+On the women's side, Frye's teams have placed in the top ten nationally outdoors in ten different seasons at Carolina.
 In addition to the team title in 2002, his teams earned the silver medal in 2005 and took home the bronze in 2003 and 2006.
-On the men's side, Frye's team placed in the top 25 nationally indoors in all but six of his seasons.
+On the men's side, Frye's team placed in the top 25 nationally indoors on 12 occasions and in the top 20 nine times outdoors.